CleverTap/clevertap-cordova/Samples/Cordova/ExampleProject/plugins/clevertap-cordova/docs/Usage.md

-document.addEventListener('onCleverTapInboxDidInitialize', this.onCleverTapInboxDidInitialize, false); // optional, to check if CleverTap Inbox intialized document.addEventListener('onCleverTapInboxMessagesDidUpdate', this.onCleverTapInboxMessagesDidUpdate, false); // optional, to check if CleverTap Inbox Messages were updated document.addEventListener('onCleverTapInboxButtonClick', this.onCleverTapInboxButtonClick, false); // optional, to check if Inbox button was clicked with custom payload document.addEventListener('onCleverTapInAppButtonClick', this.onCleverTapInAppButtonClick, false); // optional, to check if InApp button was clicked with custom payload document.addEventListener('onCleverTapFeatureFlagsDidUpdate', this.onCleverTapFeatureFlagsDidUpdate, false); // optional, to check if Feature Flags were updated document.addEventListener('onCleverTapProductConfigDidInitialize', this.onCleverTapProductConfigDidInitialize, false); // optional, to check if Product Config was initialized
+document.addEventListener('onCleverTapInboxDidInitialize', this.onCleverTapInboxDidInitialize, false); // optional, to check if CleverTap Inbox intialized document.addEventListener('onCleverTapInboxMessagesDidUpdate', this.onCleverTapInboxMessagesDidUpdate, false); // optional, to check if CleverTap Inbox Messages were updated document.addEventListener('onCleverTapInboxButtonClick', this.onCleverTapInboxButtonClick, false); // optional, to check if Inbox button was clicked with custom payload document.addEventListener('onCleverTapInboxItemClick', this.onCleverTapInboxItemClick, false); // optional, to check if Inbox message was clicked document.addEventListener('onCleverTapInAppButtonClick', this.onCleverTapInAppButtonClick, false); // optional, to check if InApp button was clicked with custom payload document.addEventListener('onCleverTapFeatureFlagsDidUpdate', this.onCleverTapFeatureFlagsDidUpdate, false); // optional, to check if Feature Flags were updated document.addEventListener('onCleverTapProductConfigDidInitialize', this.onCleverTapProductConfigDidInitialize, false); // optional, to check if Product Config was initialized